 - Meet each semester with the designated Advisor of Underage Students who will interview, advise, and monitor the academic progress of students

-- The College strongly recommends the following guidelines.
-To ensure the most positive and successful experience at BCC, students should:
+- Bristol strongly recommends the following guidelines.
+To ensure the most positive and successful experience at Bristol, students should:

 - Be 12 years of age or older;